stimulsoft/Samples-Dashboards.JS-for-Angular/README.md

 # Angular samples for Stimulsoft Dashboards.JS

 #### This repository contains the source code of the examples of usage Stimulsoft Dashboards.JS data visualization tool in the Angular applications, using JavaScript code and Angular embedded components.
-The data analysis tool and examples are fully compatible with all Angular versions and AngularJS framework.

 ## Overview
 There is a set of examples for working with dashboard components: